karwanessmat/CSharpDesignPatterns/2_Structural Design Patterns/Flyweight/FlyWeight.md

 - **Intrinsic State**: The immutable shared state common across multiple objects, stored in the flyweight.
 - **Extrinsic State**: The mutable state that varies between objects and is not shared, passed to the flyweight when required.

+# Flyweight is a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.

 ## Implementation Steps